Diary, 2026

 2 May 2026: The Sweet Maiden

-Her cult, being Minoan, must be very old—Pausanias says (IX xl §3) that her xoanon in the temple at Olus was made by Daidalos himself!—but her myth comes down to us only via a few late sources.
-The earliest and most complete of these is Kallimakhos, and I’ve translated it for my own edification.
+Her cult is presumably very old.
+Pausanias says (IX xl §3) that her xoanon in the temple at Olus was made by Daidalos himself (two generations before the Troian War): this probably refers to its style rather than its literal creator (given that Daidalos was, you know, mythical), but even that suggests an early date (prior to historical times).
+Despite this, her myth comes down to us only via a few late sources.
+The earliest and most complete of these is Kallimakhos (third century BC), and I’ve translated it for my own edification.

 ἔξοχα δ’ ἀλλάων